iegorman/netspeed/extra/javascript.md

 The server function
 * gets some data from the _request_ URL
-* installs an _'error'_ event handler to report errors (we hope there won't be any)
+* installs an _'error'_ event handler on the _response_ object to report errors (we hope there won't be any)
-* installs an _'end'_ event handler to send a _response_ to the client after all the data has been read from the _request_ object
+* installs an _'end'_ event handler on the _response_ object to send a _response_ to the client after all the data has been read from the _request_ object
-* installs a _'data'_ event handler to receive chunks of data as they become avaialble
+* installs a _'data'_ event handler on the _response_ object to receive chunks of data as they become avaialble
 * exits

+The server function is an _asynchronous_ function because
+* Installation of the _'data'_ handler on the _response_ object causes the _response_ to start firing zero or more _'data'_ events, followed by an _'end'_ event, after the server function has exited.
+* Each event invokes the corresponding event handler to carry out the activity required by that event.

-After the server function exits
+After the _asynchronous_ server function exits
-* the first _'data'_ event occurs (if there is any data) and invokes the _'data'_ handler to collect and saves a chunk of data
-* _'data'_ events occur until all the data has been saved
+* _'data'_ events occur and invokes the _'data'_ handler to collect and store chunks until all the data has been saved
-* the '_end_' event occurs when there is no more data and the _'end'_ event handler
+* the '_end_' event occurs and invokes the _'end'_ event handler to:
-  * sorts the request headers by name and writes them to the _response_ object
+  * sort the request headers by name and write them to the _response_ object
-  * collects and writes other information to the _response_ object
+  * collect and write other information to the _response_ object
-  * joins the chunks saved by the _'data'_ event handler into one large block and writes the block to the _response_ object
+  * join the chunks saved by the _'data'_ event handler into one large block and write the block to the _response_ object
-  * ends the _reponse_ object, so that the completed response will be sent to the client
+  * end the _reponse_ object, so that the completed response will be sent to the client
-  * exits

-At this point, the server has completed all work on that particular HTTP request.
+When the _'end'_ event handler exits, all work on that particular HTTP request has completed.

 Since the work proceeds in separate discrete stages, other HTTP requests could come in and be in progress before work on the first request is completed.
 Thus each request can be handled in short steps and the server can be working on several requests, each in turn, from different clients at the same time.
+The switches from one activity to another happen so quickly that all reguests appear to be hanled simultaneously.

 ## Technical Notes